HOME / OUR WORK / INSTITUTE LIFE AND EARTH SCIENCES

 The Institute will centre its activities on areas of research that focus and draw from Gibraltar’s geographical context, in particular the region of the Strait of Gibraltar as bridge and barrier throughout the Pleistocene and Holocene.
 Migration studies, historical biogeography (including the study of glacial refugia) and climate impact studies are examples of pertinent areas of research.

-The University of Gibraltar works closely with the Gibraltar Museum, Gibraltar Botanic Gardens and HM Government of Gibraltar’s Department of the Environment and Climate Change as Key Associate Campuses within the Institute of Life and Earth Sciences.
+The University of Gibraltar works closely with the Gibraltar National Museum, Gibraltar Botanic Gardens and HM Government of Gibraltar’s Department of the Environment and Climate Change as Key Associate Campuses within the Institute of Life and Earth Sciences.

-Resources at the Gibraltar Museum, Gibraltar Garrison Library and the Gibraltar Botanic Gardens, including their extensive collections, are available for study to University of Gibraltar PhD Researchers.
+Resources at the Gibraltar National Museum, Gibraltar Garrison Library and the Gibraltar Botanic Gardens, including their extensive collections, are available for study to University of Gibraltar PhD Researchers.